Helsinki-NLP/OpusExplorer/README.md

 # TODO's

+* bugfix in link DB: (linkID,sentID) does not have to be unique
+* enable monolingual search
+* show cleanerScores (but right now there are no scores in the DB)
+* enable editing without sentence index DBs (*.ids.db) - requires to create and update user-specific *linked.db files!
-* show average rating per bitext (maybe also corpus?)
+* show average rating per bitext (maybe also corpus?) - DONE (except for corpora)
-* allow to search for document names in corpora (relevant for OpenSubtitles etc)
+* allow to search for document names in corpora (relevant for OpenSubtitles etc) - DONE

 # SQLite